-Just when I have a whole new line to follow, the local LDS library will be closed for the month of August.
-Things never progress as fast as we might like in genealogy, but this gives me more time to search other sources and then order parish records to verify what I’ve found.
+I just found more Kirschsteins.
+But now that I have a whole new line to follow, the local LDS library will be closed for the month of August.
+Things never progress as fast as we might like in genealogy, but this gives me more time to search other sources and then order microfilmed parish records to verify what I’ve found.

 I have learned (but not verified) that Friedrich Kirschstein and Florentine Braun, the parents of Bruno Kirschstein that I discovered last week, were married in Rawitsch on 20 Oct 1847.
 I suspect there may be some other children born between 1848 and 1851 when Bruno arrives.